 Where the Case is Being Heard

 In a perfect world, the venue of the case wouldn’t matter.
 However, we do not live in a perfect world.
 Some courts are known to have defense friendly judges, while others are known to have prosecution oriented judges.
 In some courts you can get a trial quickly, while in others it may take over a year to get a trial.
-Attorney DeGiacomo takes all of this into consideration when advising you on whether or not to fight an OUI.
+Attorneys DeGiacomo and Mikhlin take all of this into consideration when advising you on whether or not to fight an OUI.

-Boston OUI Attorney James G. DeGiacomo prides himself on ensuring that his clients have all the information to make the decision of whether or not to fight an OUI case.
-If you have been charged with OUI, call (617) 941-3666 Attorney James G. DeGiacomo today for a free case evaluation.
+Boston OUI Attorneys James G. DeGiacomo and Sergey Mikhlin pride themselves on ensuring that their clients have all the information to make the decision of whether or not to fight an OUI case.
+If you have been charged with OUI, call (617) 941-3666 today for a free case evaluation.